CS-3450-Group-13/frappy/docs/requirement_definition.md

    * Option to Select from All Registered Users
    * Several Modifiable Preset Options
    * "Build-Your-Own" Option
-   * Paid for Using Account Balance
+   * Paid for Using Customer Account Balance
    * Drink Order Will Go Through if Drink Options are Valid and Selected User Account Contains Sufficient Balance

    ![Customer orders from cashier](images/customer_orders_from_cashier.png)